-When you begin your education at FIDM, Career Coaches partner with you to support your goals and help guide you on your career path.
-Access to Career Network allows students and alumni to search and apply for jobs; search keywords for jobs, employers, and companies; and post a profile including portfolio, resume, and website.
-Students can also make an individual appointment with a Career Coach who is well versed in the industry.
-Based on our long-standing relationships with major companies in our industries, many firms use the Career Center as their main source to recruit talented FIDM Students and Alumni.
+When you begin your education at FIDM, the Career Center partners with you to support your goals and help guide you on your career path.
+Access to the Career Network allows students and alumni to search and apply for jobs; search keywords for jobs, employers, and companies; and post a profile including portfolio, resume, and website.
+Students can also make an individual appointment with the Career Center.
+Based on our long-standing relationships with major companies in our industries, many firms use the Career Center to recruit FIDM talent.